RosselThompson/siae-app/README.md

-# Getting Started with Create React App
+# Getting Started with SIAE App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a SPA created for evaluating the education process in a university.
+It allows to create and schedule different tools in order to evaluate the teaching process of each professor belonging to a university.

 ## Libraries